 - 1) Identify all residences (by situs address) that depend on private domestic wells - 2) Identify high priority areas - 3) Perform community-level assessments of high priority areas.
-Partner with outreach specialists and community members to inform this work. - 4) Send outreach mailers to domestic well users in English, Spanish, and other languages as appropriate, providing options for accessing tools and resources including: - A portal to report dry/impacted wells and find resources - Well mitigation resources - Voluntary well monitoring services - Outreach events - Other information and resources, as they become available. - 5) Use diverse strategies to ensure broad dissemination of well mitigation resources and to maximize the number of residents contacted.
-Strategies may include mailers, print, radio, social media, a County-sponsored web page, and tabling at in-person outreach events.
+Partner with outreach specialists and community members to inform this work. - 4) Send outreach mailers to domestic well users in English, Spanish, and other languages as appropriate, providing options for accessing tools and resources including: - A link to the State Dry Well Reporting Portal to report dry/impacted wells and find resources - A new County Drought Portal that will include well mitigation resources and funding options for water hauling, when available.
+The target implementation date for the County Portal is January 2023.

-- 6) Hold outreach events in locations that provide County-wide coverage and focus on high priority areas. - Ensure that events are accessible, maximize participation, and facilitate open communication.
+- o Voluntary well monitoring services - o Upcoming outreach events - Other information and resources, as they become available. - 5) Hold outreach events in locations that provide County-wide coverage and focus on high priority areas. - Ensure that events are accessible, maximize participation, and facilitate open communication.
 Receive assistance from outreach specialists such as Rural Community Assistance Corporation (RCAC), Community Water Center (CWC), Leadership Council for Justice & Accountability (LCJA) and others. - Leverage existing forums such as town hall meetings, agricultural group meetings, and Connecting the Drops (a local water resources meeting series).
-Use contact lists from these events and from sources such as DWR and the Santa Cruz County Community Emergency Response Team (CERT). - 7) Increase water use awareness and information through outreach - o Increase enrollment in voluntary well sounding program. - Increase usage of flowmeters and other tools to improve water use efficiency, based on available funding. - Encourage and incentivize voluntary metering and data loggers for wells. - Adapt strategies based on residents' concerns about taxes, privacy, costs or other concerns. - j.
+Use contact lists from these events and from sources such as DWR and the Santa Cruz County Community Emergency Response Team (CERT). - 6) Increase water use awareness and participation in voluntary services. - Increase enrollment in voluntary well sounding program. - Increase usage of flowmeters and other tools to improve water use efficiency, based on available funding. - Encourage and incentivize voluntary metering and data loggers for wells. - Adapt strategies based on residents' concerns about taxes, privacy, costs or other concerns.

+c.
 Domestic Well Drought Mitigation Strategies

-Resources will be made available to help residents build resiliency and respond to drought-related impacts to their wells.
+Resources will be made available to help residents build resiliency and respond to droughtrelated impacts to their wells.